pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

     return response
 end
 ```
-## Symbolic regression on real data
+### Symbolic regression detection of laws: detection of Monod law on real data

 In this example we replicate the detection of the Monod law on real data presented in the Kinbiont paper.
-First we set up the paths of the data and where to save the results
+First we set up the paths of the data and where to save the results:

 ```julia
 path_to_data = "your_path/data_examples/plate_data.csv"